JulKelman/Classifying-Reddit-Submissions/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
-- Materials must be submitted by **10:00 AM on Friday, January 31st**.
+- Materials must be submitted by **10:00 AM on Friday, April 24th**.

 ---